What is a Tax-Saving FD?

 Synopsis:

-• Tax Benefits: Tax-saving FDs offer deductions up to Rs 1.5 lakh under Section 80C with a mandatory 5-year lock-in period.
+• Tax Benefits: Tax-saving FDs offer deductions up to ₹1.5 lakh under Section 80C of the Income Tax, 1961.

 • Liquidity and Eligibility: Funds are locked for 5 years, with penalties for premature withdrawal.
 Available to individuals and joint accounts, with tax benefits for the primary account holder.

 A Tax-Saving Fixed Deposit (FD) is a type of fixed deposit that allows individuals to save money while also benefiting from tax deductions under Section 80C of the Income Tax Act, 1961.
-This financial instrument is designed to help investors save on taxes while earning a fixed return on their investment.
+This financial instrument is designed to help you save on taxes while earning a fixed return on you investment.

 Features of Tax-Saving Fixed Deposits